Non-planar operator mixing by Brauer representations: Summary and discussions

 In this paper we have expressed the following mixing matrix in terms of Brauer representation data with keeping the $N$-dependence exact,

 We have found that the mixing on the representations is highly restrictive.
 Such restricted mixing would be a universal property of the bases for which the free two-point function is diagonal.

 In particular we have focused on the integer $k$ that determines the number of boxes in the irreducible representation $\gamma$ of the Brauer algebra.
 To get a non-zero mixing result, we need $k-k^{\prime}=0,\pm 1$ at one-loop and $k-k^{\prime}=0,\pm 1,\pm 2$ at two-loop.
 This mixing is reminiscent of \cite{1004.1108}.
-It would be interesting to consider if the integer can be viewed as forming a lattice.
+It would be interesting to consider if the dilatation operator can be viewed as a lattice approximation to a second derivative on $k$.
 We also have the mixing for the Young diagrams ($\gamma_+$, $\gamma_-$).
-It might be convenient to imagine a three-dimensional lattice spanned by $\gamma_+$, $\gamma_-$ and $k$.
+The diagrams ($\gamma_+$, $\gamma_-$) encode the information of $k$ but if we consider a three-dimensional space spanned by $\gamma_+$, $\gamma_-$ and $k$, we might get a good perspective to understand the mixing.
 In order to gain more understanding of a role of the integer $k$, it would also be nice to study the dilatation operator on the Brauer bases beyond su(2) sector \cite{1206.4844,0910.2170}.

 We have explicitly confirmed that the construction of some 1/4 BPS operators in \cite{1002.2424} is valid at two-loop.
 We also saw that they do not appear in the image of the dilatation operator.

 The next direction we should proceed to is to diagonalise the mixing matrix.
 Recently there have been an interesting progress in diagonalising the mixing matrix on the restricted Schur operators \cite{1012.3884,1101.5404,1108.2761,1206.0813,1212.6624}.
 They have shown that the action of the dilatation operator reduces to systems of harmonic oscillators when the corners of the Young diagram are well-separated (displaced corner approximation).
 The idea underlying the approximation is to exploit a good set of conserved charges preserved by the dilatation operator.
 In the series of works, the charges encode open string configurations on giant gravitons \cite{1111.1058,1204.2153}.
 (Another approach can be seen in \cite{1301.3519}.)
 Finding good conserved charges is a nice pathway towards diagonalising the mixing matrix.
 Because such conserved charges correspond to parameters of the dual physics, it would be helpful to conduct an analysis in the string/gravity side.
 In \cite{1109.2585} we have studied a correspondence between 1/4 BPS operators and 1/4 BPS geometries, where it was shown that the geometries are characterised by an integer that has the same upper bound as the integer $k$ (: recall $k\le min(m,n)$).
 This fact might be a clue to solve the operator mixing dual to geometries.